jbuisine/macop/paper.md

 Optimisation problems are frequently encountered in science and industry.
 Given a real-valued function $f$ defined on a set called the search space $X$, optimising the function $f$ consists of finding a point $x \in X$ that has the optimal value $f(x)$, or at least constructing a sequence $(x_t)_{t \in \mathbf{N}} \in X^\mathbb{N}$ that is close to the optimum.
 Depending on the search space $X$, optimisation problems can be globally classified as discrete problems (e.g. $X=\{0,1\}^n$) or as continuous problems (e.g. $X=\mathbb{R}^n$).
 Tools for modelling and solving discrete and continuous problems are proposed in the literature [@ceres-solver].

-In this paper, `Macop` for `Minimalist And Customisable Optimisation Package`, is a proposed as a discrete optimisation Python package which doesn't which doesn't implement every algorithm in the literature, but provides the ability to quickly develop and test your own algorithm and strategies.
-The main objective of this package is to provide maximum flexibility, which allows for easy experimentation in implementation..
+In this paper, `Macop` for `Minimalist And Customisable Optimisation Package`, is a proposed as a discrete optimisation Python package which doesn't implement every algorithm in the literature, but provides the ability to quickly develop and test your own algorithm and strategies.
+The main objective of this package is to provide maximum flexibility, which allows for easy experimentation in implementation.

 Based on a common interaction loop (see \autoref{fig:macop-behaviour}) of all the algorithms.
 Macop wants to allow users to quickly focus on one of these features.